 - Disable join before host.
 View these instructions in this knowledge article.

 - Enable waiting room.
 This prevents attendees from joining a meeting until a host admits them individually from the waiting room.
 See instructions in this article.

-- All participants - Permits all participants joining the meeting to be admitted to the waiting room.
+- Everyone - Permits all participants joining the meeting to be admitted to the waiting room.

-- Guest participants only - Permits only participants who are not a Fermilab Zoom account holder or are not logged in to be admitted to the waiting room.
-If not logged in, they will have an option to log in.
+- Users not in your account - Permits only participants who are not a Fermilab Zoom account holder or are not logged in to be admitted to the waiting room.
+If not logged in, they will have an option to log in: